opencog/atomspace/Design-Notes.md

    threads?
 Probably yes.
 There should probably be a centralized thread pool, so that these can be managed.
 Right now, its ad hoc.

+ * Is DrainLink mis-designed?
+Probably yes; it should loop on calls to `LinkValue::value()` and NOT `Atom::execute()` For the same reason that FlatStream should do the same.

  * How should streams work?

 There is an unresolved tension in the current implementation.
 There